Fourier Analysis of MAC Polarization: Preliminaries

 If polarization $\ast$-preserves $I_S$ for every $S\subset \{1,\ldots,m\}$, we say that polarization \emph{$\ast$-preserves} the symmetric capacity region for $W$. \end{mydef}

 \begin{myrem} If polarization $\ast$-preserves the symmetric capacity region for $W$, then the entire symmetric capacity region can be achieved by polar codes. \end{myrem}

-Section III provides a characterization of two-user MACs whose $I_1$ are $\ast$-preserved by polarization.
-Section IV generalizes the results of section III and provides a characterization of $m$-user MACs whose $I_S$ are $\ast$-preserved by polarization, where $S\subsetneq\{1,\ldots,m\}$.
-This yields a complete characterization of the MACs with $\ast$-preservable symmetric capacity regions.
+Section IV provides a characterization of two-user MACs whose $I_1$ is $\ast$-preserved by polarization.
+Section V generalizes the results of section IV and provides a characterization of $m$-user MACs whose $I_S$ is $\ast$-preserved by polarization, where $S\subsetneq\{1,\ldots,m\}$.
+This yields a complete characterization of the MACs with $\ast$-preserved symmetric capacity regions.